 Policy

-Administrator review is a systematic review of administrative effectiveness of individuals serving as vice presidents, college deans, unit directors, and department heads at least every five years, using a standard process.
+Administrator review is a systematic review of administrative effectiveness of individuals serving as vice presidents, assistant/associate vice presidents, college deans, unit and school directors, directors of units overseeing significant staff and resources, and academic department heads at least every five years, using a standard process.
+Upon request approved by the President, administrator reviews of other leaders and managers may be performed in accordance with this policy.
 The review is developmental in nature, and can incorporate a coaching component, the focus of which is determined by the review outcomes.
-The review is designed for those individuals serving as the primary or lead of multiple offices, units, and/or programs.
 The results of the review should be available no later than the middle of the spring semester of the fifth year of service and every following fifth year.
 A review may be conducted prior to the fifth year if requested by an administrator or if deemed appropriate by a supervising administrator.

 Procedures